exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 an exclamation mark, or a question mark.
 The last sentence may end with or without a punctuation mark.
 Spaces separate words in a sentence.
 When counting the number of characters per word, count all non-blank characters, including punctuation marks.
-Print the statistics after the text preview, separating them with an empty line.
+Print the statistics after the text preview, separated by an empty line.
 Here is an example output:

 ```text